lizmat/Set-Equality/README.md

 AUTHOR
 ======

-Elizabeth Mattijsen <liz@wenzperl.nl>
+Elizabeth Mattijsen <liz@raku.rocks>

 Source can be located at: https://github.com/lizmat/Set-Equality .
 Comments and Pull Requests are welcome.

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2020 Elizabeth Mattijsen
+Copyright 2020, 2021 Elizabeth Mattijsen

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.